 The Boulder Lake Campground is less than two miles from the Wolf River near Markton.

 The USGS Gauge on the Red River is located approximately 6 miles upstream from Upper Dam and approximately 8 miles above Weed Dam.
-So while readings from this Gauge will usually do a good job of indicating streamow for the segment R1, waterows in R1 may be lower than indicated during dry periods/seasons when releases are somewhat limited to keep the lakes/reservoirs at desirable levels.
+So while readings from this Gauge will usually do a good job of indicating streamflow for the segment R1, river levels in R1 may be lower than indicated during dry periods/seasons when releases are somewhat limited to keep the lakes/reservoirs at desirable levels.

 A good on-site, visual way to determine the height of the river is to look at the base of the Weed Dam Powerhouse wall where it meets the water, a large gap means low water levels, while no gap means the river is high and the rapids downstream will be fast and challenging.
 A horn will sound just before a release.